 b) There will be a Full Committee consisting of those Honorary Officers of the Executive Committee, the Membership Secretary, the Packet Secretary, the Advertising and Press Officer and one Members’ Representative, who will meet once a year at a time and date agreed prior to the date of the Channel Islands Specialists’ Society Annual General Meeting.

-c) All Honorary Officers of the Full Committee, as stated in Rule 8(b), will retire each year, with the exception of the Members’ Representative, who shall serve a term of two years, and those members to fill these places shall be elected at the time of the Annual General Meeting.
+c) All Honorary Officers of the Full Committee, as stated in Rule 8(b) above, will retire each year, with the exception of the Members’ Representative, who shall serve a term of two years, and those members to fill these places shall be elected at the time of the Annual General Meeting.
 All members of the Full Committee shall be eligible for re-election.

 d) The President of the Channel Islands Specialists’ Society shall hold a non-executive role within the Society and shall be entitled to attend any of the Executive or Full Committee meetings as a non-voting member.
 The President shall serve for a maximum of five years before re-election.